IDSLab-KU/BFPsim/README.md

 # Block float values

+This repository simulates neural network with grouping float values to same mantissa bits.

+Please see the Paper(not ready) for more specific results.

+Also, this repository's code can train a network with custom floating point mantissa bits.

+# Files

+Contents are not ready...

+# Usage

+Documents are not ready...

+# Issues

 ## JAX Memory allocation issue
 [JAX](https://github.com/google/jax) is Autograd and XLA, brought together for high-performance machine learning research.